kennethmervin01/react-node-production/Readme.md

 #### For Production

-Convert your ECMAScript 2015+ node scripts into a backward compatible version and put it inside the build folder
+Convert your ECMAScript 2015+ node scripts into a backward compatible version and put it in the build folder

 ```bash
 yarn build